-Other: Due to safety requirements, it is mandatory that all students who advancement of skills associated with maths, science and technology and is integrated with business and management.
+Assessment: 3 hour HSC exam along with the rest of the course being assessed advancement of skills associated with maths, science and technology and is integrated with business and management.
 The subject promotes environmental, economic and global-awareness, problem solving ability, engagement with information technology, self-directed learning, communication, management and skills in working as a team.